sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_3_secure_embedding/embedding_3_secure_embedding.md

 **Irretrievable**: Once created, you cannot retrieve the original credentials.
 Ensure to store them securely.

-**Regeneration**: If the credentials are lost, they can be regenerated.
-However, this will invalidate all existing embeds.
+**Regeneration**: If the credentials are lost, they can be regenerated, but with different values.
+This will invalidate all existing embeds until the new values are in place in the embed API.

 **Update Requirement**: After regenerating new credentials, you must update all existing embeds, using the Embed API for that change.